 In this article, you will get to know about...

 Alfama is the oldest neighborhood in Lisbon, and the second oldest in Europe.
-Alfama is a neighborhood where you can return to Lisbon of the Middle Ages and, at the same time, feel the modernity that accompanies the Portuguese capital.
-Located on a hill facing the Tagus River in Lisbon, from the Alfama neighborhood we can see the roofs of Lisbon arranged in an amphitheater, over the Tagus River and over the south bank of Lisbon.
+Alfama is a neighborhood where you can return to Lisbon from the Middle Ages and, at the same time, feel the modernity that accompanies the Portuguese capital.
+Located on a hill facing the river Tagus in Lisbon, from the Alfama district we can see the roofs of Lisbon arranged in an amphitheater, over the Tagus river and the south bank of Lisbon.
 Alfama is located in the historic center of Lisbon, bordering the neighborhood of Graça, Mouraria, Castelo and Baixa.
 Alfama is close to Lisbon’s luxury Avenida da Liberdade, cosmopolitan Chiado and bohemian Bairro Alto.

-Alfama maintains the narrow, winding, labyrinthine streets with alleys and alleys.
-Here, it is possible to see the clothes hanging on the windows, people talking loudly from one window to the other as if they were in a small village, watching the doors of the houses open during the day and listening to fado in the middle of the Street.
+Alfama maintains the narrow streets, winding, labyrinthine with alleys and alleys.
+Here, you can see the clothes hanging out in the windows, people talking loudly from one window to the other as if they were in a small village, watching the doors of open houses during the day and listening to fado in the middle from street.

-Alfama is one of the places where fado came into being, being very popular due to the numerous fado houses.
-It is a tradition for fado singers to gather in the street to sing during the summer, providing a unique environment for those who visit the neighborhood.
-Alfama is a calm, peaceful and safe place during the day, where groups of tourists pass by the fado houses and restaurants, places where it is possible to taste the much appreciated traditional Portuguese cuisine.
-One of the highlights of Alfama happens in June during the Festa das Cidade.
-The Alfama neighborhood is filled with thousands of people from all nations who gather in the streets, where they live together until dawn.
+Alfama is one of the places where fado emerged, being highly sought after due to the numerous fado houses.
+It is tradition for fadistas to gather in the street to sing during the summer, providing a unique atmosphere for those who visit the neighborhood.
+Alfama is a calm, peaceful and safe place during the day, where groups of tourists pass by fado houses and restaurants, places where you can taste the much appreciated traditional Portuguese cuisine.
+One of the highlights of Alfama happens in June during the Festas da Cidade.
+The Alfama neighborhood is filled with thousands of people from all over the world who gather on the streets, where they live until dawn.
 Alfama is a safe place that provides excellent spaces for fun, rest, and tourism for visitors who come from all over the world to visit the neighborhood.
-At night, Alfama becomes a popular place due to the large number of restaurants.
+At night, Alfama becomes a very popular place due to the large number of restaurants.

-Fado became famous when Conde de Vimioso began to promote in the Portuguese Court with the creation of shows by Maria Severa Onofriana (1820-1846), recognized as the first fado singer.
+Fado became famous when the Conde de Vimioso began to promote it at the Portuguese Court with the creation of shows performed by Maria Severa Onofriana (1820-1846), recognized as the first fado singer.
 With the emergence of Amália Rodrigues, fado gained more notoriety and was recognized internationally, when Amália Rodrigues achieved an international career, the first time for a Portuguese artist.
-Some of the best known fadistas today are from Alfama, namely Ricardo Ribeiro and Raquel Tavares or Artur Batalha.
+Some of today’s best known fadistas are from Alfama, namely Ricardo Ribeiro and Raquel Tavares or Artur Batalha.
 Fado has been classified as a World Heritage Site by UNESCO since 2011.

-The best way to visit Alfama is by walking through the streets, however Tram 28 is an excellent alternative to get here.
-The Tram 28 route starts at Praça do Martim Moniz and ends in Campo de Ourique, passing through some of the main points of interest of the city, namely the Alfama district, Nossa Senhora do Monte viewpoint, Graça viewpoint, Sé Catedral de Lisbon, Praça do Comércio, Rua Garrett, Praça Luís de Camões, Miradouro de Santa Catarina, Basilica da Estrela, Jardim da Estrela, Campo de Ourique Market, Cemitério dos Prazeres or the Church of Santo Condestável in Campo de Ourique.
+The best way to visit Alfama is walking through the streets, however the 28 tram is an excellent alternative to get here.
+The route of Tram 28 starts at Praça do Martim Moniz and ends in Campo de Ourique, passing through some of the main points of interest in the city, namely the Alfama district, Miradouro Nossa Senhora do Monte, Miradouro da Graça, Cathedral of Lisbon, Praça do Comércio, Rua Garrett, Praça Luís de Camões, Santa Catarina Viewpoint, Estrela Basilica, Estrela Garden, Campo de Ourique Market, Prazeres Cemetery or Santo Condestável Church in Campo de Ourique.
 The first trip starts at 6 am and ends after 11 pm, every day of the year.
-The Tram 28 line has 50 trams available, each with a capacity for 20 seated and 38 standing passengers.
+The tramway 28 has 50 trams available, each with a capacity for 20 seated passengers and 38 standing passengers.
 Line 28 was created in 1914 and is currently one of the symbols and one of the main tourist attractions in Lisbon.

 - National Pantheon: The National Pantheon is part of the Church of Santa Engrácia, located in Campo de Santa Clara.
-It is a building dedicated to the memory of illustrious people, a place where their remains are deposited.
-The current church began to be built in 1632 during the Reign of Philip III under the guidance of the architect Mateus Couto, having taken approximately 350 years to be built.
-The Church of Santa Engrácia performed several functions since the extinction of the Religious Orders in 1834, namely, barracks of the Second Battalion of the National Guard of Lisbon, armament factory, and shoe production workshops.
-The Igreja de Santa Engrácia was classified as a National Pantheon in 1916, having undergone profound changes in the 1950s with the intervention of several architects, namely António Lino, Joaquim Areal e Silva, Raúl Lino and Luís Amoroso Lopes.
-The National Pantheon was inaugurated in 1966 on the Fortieth Anniversary of the Estado Novo with the definitive construction of the reinforced concrete dome by the architect Edgar Cardoso.
+It is a building dedicated to the memory of illustrious people, where their mortal remains are deposited.
+The current church began to be built in 1632 during the reign of Filipe III under the guidance of the architect Mateus Couto, having taken approximately 350 years to be built.
+The Church of Santa Engrácia performed several functions after the extinction of the Religious Orders in 1834, namely, barracks for the Second Battalion of the Lisbon National Guard, armament factory, and shoe production workshops.
+The Church of Santa Engrácia was classified as a National Pantheon in 1916, having undergone profound changes in the 1950s with the intervention of several architects, namely António Lino, Joaquim Areal e Silva, Raúl Lino and Luís Amoroso Lopes.
+The National Pantheon was inaugurated in 1966 on the fortieth anniversary of the Estado Novo, with the definitive construction of the reinforced concrete dome designed by the architect Edgar Cardoso.
 The illustrious Portuguese who are buried in the National Pantheon are: